Robert Hotung: Progeny

 Robert and Clara's eldest son, Edward Hotung (1902–1957), became a prominent banker and philanthropist in Hong Kong.
 He was a founder of the Chinese Gold and Silver Exchange in Hong Kong, as well as Treasurer of the Chinese War Chest in Shanghai during the Japanese occupation.
 He had two sons, Sir Joseph Hotung KBE (1930–2021) and Eric Hotung CBE (1926–2017); and two daughters, Mary Ketterer, who received the Royal Order of the Golden Ark for her work in conservation, and Antonia.

 Joseph Hotung was a businessman, philanthropist and art collector who received an LLB from the University of London.
 He served on the boards of HSBC and Hongkong Electric Holdings Ltd, and was chair of the Arts Development Council in Hong Kong and member of the SOAS Governing Body.
 A trustee of the British Museum from 1994 to 2004, he funded the creation of two new galleries, including the Joseph E. Hotung Gallery of Oriental Antiquities.

 Eric Hotung was a businessman and ambassador-at-large and economic advisor to Timor-Leste (East Timor).
 He was born in Hong Kong and grew up there and in Shanghai.
 Eric attended Georgetown University in 1947 and graduated in 1951.
 Afterwards, he worked at the New York Stock Exchange and at General Motors before returning to Hong Kong.
 He married Patricia Anne Shea and they had five sons and three daughters.
 He died in 2017, aged 91.

 Robert and Clara's second son, Robbie Ho Shai-lai (1906–1998), was a general under the Kuomintang regime.
-He renounced his British nationality and became a citizen of the Republic of China.
+He renounced his British nationality and became a Chinese citizen.
 He was also ambassador to Japan for the Republic of China from 1952 to 1956 and a member of the Nationalist China military delegation to the United Nations from 1956 to 1966.
 Robbie's son Robert Hung-Ngai Ho, a former journalist and publisher in Hong Kong, is the founder of the Tung Lin Kok-yuen Canada Society, a Buddhist charity.
 He resides in West Vancouver, Canada, and is a recipient of the Order of British Columbia for his philanthropic work in that province.